 - Deliberate avoidance of superannuation obligations

 Regardless of the reason, the result is the same – workers are underpaid and don’t receive the super money they are entitled to.
-The average level of underpayment is reported to be $2,025 each year for over two and a half million Australian workers.
-If you take that level of underpayment and apply it to our example above, it’s shocking how much your retirement nest egg shrinks.
+The average level of underpayment is reported to be $2,025 each year.
+If you take that level of underpayment and apply all the same facts to our example above, it’s shocking how much your retirement nest egg shrinks.